New Year Offer 2026! Enjoy 10% OFF on all our training courses. Use code ” LEARN2026 “. Find out more!

 Develop disaster response and business continuity plans outlining roles, responsibilities, escalation paths, and communication protocols.

-• Stakeholder & Resource Planning
+• Stakeholder amp; Resource Planning

 Identify key stakeholders, emergency teams, vendors, and external agencies.
 Pre-allocate critical resources where possible.

-• Schedule & Cost Baselines
+• Schedule amp; Cost Baselines

 Establish contingency budgets and high-level recovery timelines.

-• Training & Simulations
+• Training amp; Simulations

 Conduct mock drills and scenario planning to prepare teams for real-life situations.